Ankitbharti2834/AI-Chatbot/README.md

 A fully functional AI-powered portfolio assistant built from scratch and deployed on Vercel.
-Recruiters and hiring managers can ask any question about my background, skills, projects, and availability — and get instant, detailed answers powered by Claude AI.
+Recruiters and hiring managers can ask any question about my background, skills, projects, and availability, and get instant, detailed answers powered by Claude AI.

 Live at: https://ankitbharti-portfolio.vercel.app